midzer/beerbase/content/breweries/midnight-sun-brewing-co/cohoho-imperial-ipa.md

 srm: 0
 upc: 0
 ---
-When the loveable \hopheads\" at Humpy's Great Alaskan Alehouse requested a winter version of alehouse favorite Sockeye Red IPA
+When the loveable hopheads" at Humpy's Great Alaskan Alehouse requested a winter version of alehouse favorite Sockeye Red IPA